-The Court of Appeal has issued 36 such opinions since the enactment of SB 1322 and SB 779 in the late 1990s.
+The Court of Appeal has issued 37 such opinions since the enactment of SB 1322 and SB 779 in the late 1990s.
 Just over half of the opinions of the Court of Appeal affirmed the Commission order at issue in its entirety; the rest reversed the Commission's order in whole or in part3.
-None of the 36 opinions of the Court of Appeal have been accepted for review by the California Supreme Court.
+None of the 37 opinions of the Court of Appeal have been accepted for review by the California Supreme Court.

-1 This memorandum reflects court action on petitions for writs of review through May 20, 2020.
-It only addresses decisions that have been certified for publication.
+1 This memorandum reflects court action on petitions for writs of review through April 18, 2022.
+With one exception (Para.
+4 of the Cases Construing Section 1759), it only addresses decisions that have been certified for publication.
 See e.g. S. Cal.
 Generation Coalition v.
 Cal.
 PUC, 2008 Cal.
 App.
 Unpub.
 LEXIS 4023 (May 19, 2008).
 In addition to adding recent decisions, this update revises the text related to some of the older cases to reflect recent developments in the law addressed in those cases.

 2 The main portion of this memorandum only addresses decision arising from petitions for writs of review.
 The reader is advised to review other recent decisions construing important provisions of the Public Utilities Code.
 A past limitation of this document stems from the fact that decisions arising out of writ review of Commission decisions will, by their nature, not address the issue of the extent to which the Commission's decisions bind the Superior Court pursuant to Section 1759.
-Accordingly, an Appendix to this document addresses the most significant of these.
-The reader is also advised to review the opinion of the California Supreme Court on questions certified to it by the Ninth Circuit Court of Appeal in Edison v.
-Peevey, 31 Cal.
-4th 781 (2003).